 Very limited circumstances exist from 1 July 2017 as to contributions that cannot be accepted by a fund trustee.
 SISR 7.04 set out the restrictions by age for whom the contribution is made (e.g. individual over 65 years of age must have satisfied a ‘work test’ before the contribution is made for the contribution is accepted).
 A contribution must also be returned where a valid TFN has not been provided.

 [NB.
 The fund-capped contribution limit rules were repealed from 1 July 2017 that also previously applied].

-Within an SMSF context, where the trustee and member are the same, the contribution should not make contributions that can’t be accepted.
+Within an SMSF context, where the trustee and member are the same, the individual should not make contributions that can’t be accepted.
 As we know, this isn’t always the case…

 SISR 7.04(4) requires that any contribution that cannot be accepted must be returned within 30 days of becoming aware that it was received in a manner inconsistent with sub-regulation (1) or (2) of SISR 7.04.
 For an SMSF, the ATO considers that the trustees are aware that a contribution is in breach of the law when the individual becomes aware of the contribution itself, which means from the date of the contribution being made.
 However, circumstances will exist where this 30 day timeframe will expire and the contribution remains within the fund.
 It does not preclude the trustee from their obligation to return the contribution in these circumstances – refer to ATOID 2009/29 (now withdrawn) that outlines the requirement to return a contribution outside of the 30 day time limit.